 LSC did not finalize its revisions to part 1635 until 2000.
 At that time, LSC adopted the rule with two changes relevant here.
 65 FR 41879, Jul.
 7, 2000.
 First, LSC removed the proposed text requiring attorney and paralegal time records to be consistent with their payroll time and attendance records.
 Id. at 41880.
 Several commenters on the proposed rule expressed concern that a rule requiring employee time records to match the payroll records would put recipients at risk of violating the Fair Labor Standards Act.
 Id.
 Although LSC did not agree with the commenter raising the concern, LSC removed the language because it believed the language was not necessary.
 Id.
 Second, LSC adopted the certification requirement for part-time attorneys and paralegals.
 Id.
 Put differently, part-time attorneys and paralegals do not have to report the date and exact time of day that they worked on cases, matter, or supporting activities, but must certify that they did not work on restricted activities during the hours they worked for a recipient.

-Management believes that regulatory action is justified at this time for three reasons.
-First, the lack of a definition for the term paralegal creates a lack of uniformity across recipients regarding which employees must keep time.
+Management believes regulatory action is justified at this time for three reasons.
+First, the lack of a definition for the term “paralegal” creates a lack of uniformity across recipients regarding which employees must keep time.
 In other words, some recipients employ staff who are called paralegals, but who do only administrative work, while others employ staff who perform substantive legal work under an attorney's supervision or who have satisfied their state's requirements for holding oneself out as a paralegal, but who may not have the title of paralegal.
-Because the regulation does not define the term paralegal, it is unclear whether some or all recipient employees described in the preceding sentence must keep time consistent with part 1635.
-Consequently, LSC cannot be certain that part 1635 covers all recipient employees who are doing substantive work on the LSC grant, which appears to be what LSC intended when it originally drafted the rule to cover attorneys and paralegals.
-LSC proposes to remedy this problem by revising the language to include all employee staff, regardless of qualification or title, who are doing substantive work on identifiable awards.
-Conversely, employee staff who are not doing substantive work on identifiable awards need not record their time under part 1635.
+Because the regulation does not define the term “paralegal,” it is unclear whether some or all recipient employees described in the preceding sentence must keep time consistent with part 1635.
+Consequently, LSC cannot be certain that part 1635 covers all recipient employees who are doing significant amounts of work on the LSC grant, which appears to be what LSC intended when it originally drafted the rule to cover attorneys and paralegals.
+LSC proposes to remedy this problem by revising the language to include all employee staff, regardless of qualification or title, who are doing work that can be identified with specific awards.
+Conversely, employee staff whose work is solely allocated across awards as indirect costs need not record their time under part 1635.

 Second, the federal government rules governing recipient timekeeping have changed significantly, as have best practices for nonprofit timekeeping.
 LSC believes it is reasonable to reconsider the requirements of part 1635 in light of these advances and determine whether to revise the rule to reflect the new standards.
 Finally, LSC proposes to remove any provisions of the rule that are obsolete.